LCLLajas/Simple-altimeter-with-oled/README.md

-# Simple-altimeter-with-oled-display
+# Simple altimeter with oled display

 This is a really simple example using two I2C devices.
-I've used
+I've used bits and pieces from the example sketchs from the sensors libraries.

-*Caution:* Double check the sensors input voltage requirements.
+**Caution:** Double check the sensors input voltage requirements.
 My sensors where 3.3V, both.

 _Material needed:_